Aurelijus Skarbalius: Coaching career

 In November 2006, he was promoted to head coach of the Herfølge BK.
 When Herfølge in 2009 merged with Køge Boldklub, Skarbalius continued as manager of the new club called HB Køge.
 On 8 June 2011, it was announced, that Auri would be taking the job as assistant manager for Henrik Jensen at his former club Brøndby IF starting in January 2012, but when Jensen was sacked on 24 October, Auri was appointed as caretaker manager for the remainder of 2011.

 In October 2012, with Brøndby last in the 2012–13 Superliga table, Skarbalius was expected to be sacked soon, according to Danish bookmakers.
 However, he remained as head coach for the remainder of the season and on 20 May 2013 a new Superliga contract was secured in the last game away to Horsens.
 A new club board sacked him and sports director Ole Bjur on 10 June 2013 and Auri was replaced by Thomas Frank.

 In September 2013, he was announced as manager of minor Danish club Haslev FC.
 He managed Haslev until Christmas 2013, and in February 2014 he was announced as the replacement for the knee injured Ove Christensen at Viborg FF.
 Skarbalius could not save the club from relegation, but in the following season he helped the team to promote to the Danish Superliga once again.
 However, following the promotion he left the club by mutual consent.

 In the autumn of 2015 Skarbalius became youth coach at Brøndby IF.
 When Brøndby-manager Thomas Frank resigned in March 2016 following criticism from the chairman, Skarbalius was once again made manager of the club.

 On 27 November 2017, it was announced that Skarbalius has signed a contract to become head coach of his first club Žalgiris Vilnius.
 He was sacked on 22 June 2018.

 In December 2018, Auri became head coach of FK Trakai.
 After 2019–20 UEFA Europa League first qualifying round, when the club had changed its name to FK Riteriai in the meantime, and had struggled against KÍ Klaksvík, he left the club team.

 On 5 December 2019, it was announced that Skarbalius would return as manager of HB Køge on 1 January 2020.
+In March 2021, the club confirmed that Skarbalius would be the club's Technical Director from the coming season.
+Three years later, in June 2024, Skarbalius became the club's Sports Director.